The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 Recall the bot's architecture:

-1. Receive HTTP request
+1. HTTP request received

-2. Launch background thread
+2. Background thread started

-3. Return HTTP response {} immediately ← CPU allocation drops sharply here
+3. HTTP response {} returned immediately ← CPU allocation drops sharply here

 CPU throttling doesn't "freeze" threads.
 Threads stay alive, but the allocated CPU drops dramatically.
-From the default 0.17 vCPU it goes to nearly zero, making network I/O and response parsing extremely slow.
+Starting from the default 0.17 vCPU and dropping to nearly zero, operations like network I/O and response parsing become extremely slow.

-thinking → patch (v0.1.0) 2 Slow but eventually completes
+thinking → patch (v0.1.0) 2 Slow but completes

-Progressive card 10+ Extremely delayed, effectively unresponsive
+Progressive card 10+ Extreme delay, essentially unresponsive

 Solution: Always-On CPU Allocation